MattSainsbury-Dale/FRKv2_src/README.md

 You are now ready to run the replication script described in the Results section.
 We suggest simply running `run_all.sh` (see below for details).

-### Current github code + local install
+### Current GitHub code + local install of current package versions

 First, download this repo and navigate to its top-level directory within the command line.

 Some data sets are too large (a few hundred Mb in total) to be stored on GitHub: These data sets are associated with Section 4.3 (Sydney spatial change-of-support) and Section 4.4 (Chicago crime).
-To download them and place them into the correct folders, run `make DATA`.
-If you do not wish to use `make`, or if the data is not downloading as expected, please:
+To download them and place them into the correct folders, run `bash DATA.sh`.
+If the data are not downloading as expected, please:

-- Download the  [Chicago crime data set](https://hpc.niasra.uow.edu.au/ckan/dataset/chicago_crime_dataset), name it `chicago_crime_df.Rda`, and move it to the `data` folder; and
+- Download the  [Chicago crime data set](https://zenodo.org/records/10278749) into the `data` folder; and
-- download the [folders containing the Sydney SA1/SA2/SA3 region shapefiles](https://hpc.niasra.uow.edu.au/ckan/dataset/sydney_sa_regions), unzip them, and move them into `data/Sydney_shapefiles`.
+- download the [folders containing the Sydney SA1/SA2/SA3 region shapefiles](https://zenodo.org/records/10278720), unzip them, and move them into `data/Sydney_shapefiles`.

-(To download the files, click "Explore" > "Go to resource".)
-The `data` folder should contain the following files (as well as other files automatically downloaded from Github):
+The folder `data` should contain the following files (as well as other files automatically downloaded from GitHub):

 ```bash
 ├── data